kami-blue/website/docs/index.md

 See the [FAQ](/docs/docs/faq.html) pages for information about using the mod itself, and the [modules](/docs/docs/modules.html) page for information about the 100 unique modules this has.

-This project was started under the name Root, by 086, and open sourced as KAMI in 2018.
+This project was started under the name Root in early 2016, by 086, and open sourced as KAMI in 2018.
 In late 2019 S-B99 picked up the project as 086 does not intend to actively maintain 1.12.2, instead making a fabric 1.14.4 version.

 Due to the tidy codebase and how was it is to create your own modules, many forks and private skids based on KAMI and KAMI Blue, more recently, have been created.